 This chapter gives presentation of simulation scenarios used in the studies presented in the Report.
 For e.g. it could contain use cases with different mix of PMR 446 and PMR 446 with increased power, co-existence scenarios of PMR 446 with normal and increased power, coverage and simulation radius, propagation models for wanted and interference links, consideration of various local environments.

+Statistical analysis with SEAMCAT

+Environments

+Urban (1 km2), sub-urban (4 km2) and rural environments (25 km2) are considered, as well as DTM if available.

+Propagation model

+Preferably Okumura-Hata (EHata), if needed possible to consider ITU-R Recommendation P.452 with ITU-R Recommendation P.2108, or ITU-R Recommendation P.1411.

+Groups of users

+’Pairs of users, small groups of 5 users and large groups of 10 users

 PMR 446 evolution (power increase) studies

 Note on chapter content

 This chapter elaborates the relevant studies for PMR 446 evolution on the increased power up to 1 W e.r.p., including impact on PMR 446 ecosystem as a whole and continued coexistence between PMR 446 users.
 It elaborates on specific settings of the scenario not presented in previous chapters, elaborate methodology and presents results of the studies.
 It presents results how the overall capacity of PMR 446 in a given area may change.
 It may contain sensitivity analysis on change of some parameters.

 Study 1

+Simulation results

 Study 2